Saving searches and creating email alerts

 - be notified by email when recent articles match your previously submitted searches on specific databases.

-A number of databases available in the eLibrary Gateway (UK, China, Malaysia) allow you to set up a Saved Search Alert.
+A number of databases available via NUsearch [UK, China, Malaysia] allow you to set up a saved search alert.

-Ovid hosts such databases as British Nursing Index, EMBASE, INSPEC, International Bibliography of the Social Sciences, MEDLINE and PsycINFO.
+Ovid hosts such databases as EMBASE, INSPEC, International Bibliography of the Social Sciences, MEDLINE and PsycINFO.

-The databases allow you to create an AutoAlert in your Personal Account which will email you a report of new data associated with your saved search strategy.
-See a demonstration of setting up an AutoAlert [sound is provided in this demonstration]
+These databases allow you to create an auto-alert which will email you a report of new data associated with your saved search strategy.
+See a demonstration of setting up an auto-alert [sound is provided in this demonstration]